wmcooper2/handwriting-template-prep/README.md

 # run the note book
 jupyter notebook

-# Then click on "Complete Process on Single Image.ipynb"
+# Then click on "Complete Process on Single Image.ipynb" to run the demo notebook
-# ...or on "Complete Process on Batches of Images.ipynb" for processing many images at once.
 ```

 The steps are broken up into different files for ease of understanding.